Butcher of Mons

 The Butcher of Mons is a media name given to an unidentified serial killer who committed five murders between January 1996 and July 1997 in or near the Belgian city of Mons.
-The name was allegedly chosen because of the high precision of dismemberment the victim's bodies had endured.
+The name was chosen because of the highly precise dismemberment of the victims' bodies.
 Then they were placed in plastic bags "clearly visible on the roadside or on a channel embankment".

 Discoveries

-On March 22, 1997, police officer Olivier Motte discovered eight garbage bags containing human remains below the Rue Emile Vandervelde in Cuesmes.
+On 22 March 1997, police officer Olivier Motte discovered nine garbage bags containing human remains below the Rue Emile Vandervelde in Cuesmes.
 They were then examined by magistrate Pierre Pilette, who determined that the arms and legs in the bags came from three different bodies, all of them women.
 Of all the bags, five of them appeared to originate from the municipality of Knokke-Heist.
-On the following day, a ninth bag was found on the same street.
+On the following day, a tenth bag was found on the same street.

-On March 24, a tenth bag was discovered, containing the bust of a woman, on the path of Concern in Mons.
+On 24 March, another bag was discovered, containing the bust of a woman, on the chemin de l'Inquiétude in Mons.

-On April 12, two bags were found in Havré, in the rue du Dépôt, near the Haine river, a tributary of the Scheldt.
+On 12 April, two bags were found in Havré, in the rue du Dépôt, near the Haine river, a tributary of the Scheldt.
 These bags contained one foot, one leg, and a head.